Your event is on the calendar and people are coming! How do you get them to actually show up?

 Get in touch with your attendees

 - Contact everyone that said they’re coming.
-Remind them you’re looking forward to debating the merits of the cold brew vs. pour over or that your new boots are ready to be broken in.
+Remind them you’re looking forward to debating the merits of the cold brew vs. iced coffee or that your new boots are ready to be broken in.

 - Balance your communications.
 Everyone has a full inbox — if you’re communicating too much, your most important messages will get lost (or your members may choose to not receive them at all).
-Keep it to one or two messages before a Meetup.
+Keep it to one or two messages before an event.

 - If you get occupied running the show, ask your more outgoing members to help look out for newcomers.